ritagathoni/ai-annotation-examples/README.md

 Warnings:

 W_DEFAULT_VALUE_USED

 ---

 ## Purpose

-These examples demonstrate the workflow used when annotating structured data for AI systems, including:
+These examples demonstrate how unstructured and document-style data can be translated into structured, schema-compliant JSON for use in AI systems, data pipelines, and backend integrations, including:

 - structured JSON outputs
 - schema compliance
 - business rule validation
+- field-level validation and totals reconciliation for financial-style data
 - quality review and verification

+---

+## Validation & QA Approach

+The examples in this repository demonstrate a structured validation approach, including:

+- Schema-level validation (required fields, types, structure)
+- Field-level validation (numeric constraints, boolean checks)
+- Logical validation (totals reconciliation and consistency checks)
+- Error and warning classification for data quality issues

+This ensures that structured outputs are reliable, consistent, and ready for downstream processing.

 ---